List of Empire ships (B): Empire Baron

 was a 5,894 GRT cargo ship built by Cantiere Navale Triestino, Trieste.
 Launched in 1926 as Monte Piana for Navigazione Generale Geromilich & Co, Trieste.
 Beached at Aden on 12 June 1940 after crew attempted to scuttle her when intercepted by the Royal Navy.
 Attempts to repair unsuccessful, towed to Vizagapatam, India by SS Nirvana in February 1941 where repaired.
 Sold in 1947 to Navigation & Coal Trade Ltd, London, and renamed Rubystone.
 Sold in 1951 to Alvion Steamship Co, Panama.
 Scrapped at Nagasaki, Japan in August 1960.

 Empire Barracuda

 was a 4,926 GRT cargo ship which was built by American International Shipbuilding, Hog Island, Pennsylvania.
 Launched in 1918 as Sacandaga for United States Shipping Board (USSB).
 Sold in 1918 to Carolina Co.
 Operated under the management of American Palmetto Line.
 Returned to USSB in 1925.
 Sold in 1932 to American Diamond Lines, and renamed Black Heron.
 To MoWT in 1941 and renamed Empire Barracuda.
-Sunk on 15 December 1942 by west of Gibraltar.
+Sunk on 15 December 1942 by U-77 west of Gibraltar.